GavinDowdell/generative_tennis/README.md

 upon whether you want to work with low level code or a higher level API.
 The code is adapted from nanoGPT https://github.com/karpathy/nanoGPT
-* Run python tennis_gpt.py -h to access help
+* Run python tennis_gpt.py -h to access help and to access all of the options
 * To train **python tennis_gpt.py -i tennis_shot_data.txt -o tennis_gpt --type transformer --max-steps 10000**
 * Note a range of range of models can be selected from variations of cross-sectional multi-layer perceptrons, to reccurrent neural networks to transformer.
 The can be selected via --type
 * To sample from a trained model **python tennis_gpt.py -i tennis_shot_data.txt -it <initial_token list e.g. a114,f39> -o tennis_gpt --type transformer --sample-only**